Services / Arbitration

 What is Arbitratrion?

 Arbitration is essentially a private trial whereby an arbitrator – an impartial third party – hears the evidence brought forth by both parties and makes a binding decision.
 It is a form of alternative dispute resolution in which the parties resolve disputes outside the courts.
 Arbitration can be voluntary or it can be compelled under a contract or statute.

-The parties choose the arbitrator.
+Arbitrators are trained professionals who have defined expertise in specific areas of arbitration, including employment, labor, construction, commercial, and international disputes.
+The parties are responsible for choosing their arbitrator.
 If the parties cannot agree on the arbitrator, an application can be made to the Superior Court of Justice to appoint the arbitrator.

-When a party is successful, the arbitrator will then decide what remedy it is entitled to receive.
+Step 3: When a party is successful, the arbitrator will then decide what remedy it is entitled to receive.
 If the party bringing the arbitration is unsuccessful, the arbitrator will dismiss the claim.
-Either way, it is likely that the losing party, will end up paying a significant portion, if not all, of the other party’s legal and arbitration costs.
+Either way, it is likely that the losing party will end up paying a significant portion, if not all, of the other party’s legal and arbitration costs.

-This outline is not legal advice and is provided for information only, if you have not already done so, you should consult a lawyer with experience in arbitration for advice on both the legal and procedural aspects of the arbitration process.
+This outline is not legal advice and is provided for information only.
+If you have not already done so, you should consult with a lawyer with experience in arbitration for advice on both the legal and procedural aspects of the arbitration process.